Biogen-Inc/tidyCDISC/cran-comments.md

   them becoming unavailable.
 Move as many as possible to Suggests and use conditionally.
 ```

+Notice that `NOTE` #2 existed in our initial submission attempt and we provided a justification of it's existence.

 ## Initial Submission 2022-08-05
 This is the first ever CRAN submission of `tidyCDISC`- a large, multifaceted shiny application designed using the `golem` framework.